 - Itinerary: Our courtesy van takes you for a 5 to 25 minute drive to our chosen launch beach.
 The instructional period requires a full hour to ensure that everyone is fully prepared for our kayak adventure.
 After launching, we explore the shoreline for 3 to 4 hours, depending on currents and winds.
 To stay refreshed we go ashore for a ½ hour break at the mid-point and take numerous floating rests throughout the paddle at interesting locations or when wildlife appears.
 Guests are often surprised to learn that they’ve paddled 5 to 7 miles during the kayak trip.
 After returning to the launch beach we rack the kayaks and board the van for the return trip.

 - Finish Time & Place: 4:30pm at the Friday Harbor Ferry Terminal.

 - Total Time: Approximately 6 hours from pick up to drop off.
 Be aware that whales, winds or currents can occasionally delay us!
 But there will always be plenty of time to catch one of several departing ferries if you are planning to leave the island.

 Sea Quest Kayak Tours Provides:

 Sea kayaks, all related sea kayaking trip gear, safety equipment, tents, cooking gear, breakfast & dinner, transportation to and from Friday Harbor and the launch beach, instruction and knowledgeable guiding.

 You Will Provide:

-Clicking on the map below opens a full-size map in PDF format that you can save, zoom, or print!
+Click the map below to open a full-size chart in PDF format that you can save, zoom, or print!